 - Us explaining the court procedure to you so you know what to expect on the day of your hearing, and the sentencing options available to the court

 - Us conducting any further preparatory work, obtaining further instructions from you if necessary, and answering any follow up queries you have

-- Us attending court on the day and meeting with you before going before the court.
-We anticipate being at court for half a day.
+- Us attending court and representing you, and meeting with you before going before the court.
 (Please note that we cannot provide a timescale of when your hearing will take place, as this depends on the court listing for that day)

 - Us discussing the outcome with you and formally confirming the same in writing.
-If advice is required on appeal, this will carry an additional cost.
+Standard negative advice on appeal.

 Fixed fees do not include: